Garden Design Process

 - Initial consultations or meetings with other experts where required;

-- The Garden Design Concept is created and sent to you; this comprises both written ideas and sketches
+- The Garden Design Concept is created and sent to you; this will comprise written ideas, sketches, photos

 - Design meeting to discuss the concept.